pawan941394/AI-X-Ray-Imaging-Hackathon-Project/README.md

 Here’s a quick look at the two primary workflows in MedX Tutor.

-_**Note:** These are placeholder GIFs.
-Create your own screen recordings (we recommend using a tool like LICEcap or Kap) and replace the URLs below._

 ### 1. Generating an X-Ray from a Text Prompt